AdobeDocs/experience-platform.en/help/catalog/datasets/user-guide.md

 >[!AVAILABILITY]
 >
->Data retention settings are currently in Beta and available only in a **limited release**.
+>Data retention settings are currently in beta and available only in a **limited release**.
 It is not available to all customers.
 The ability to set your data retention policy is only available for organizations in the limited release.
 Your UI might not reflect the feature described below.

 Manage dataset expiration and retention policies at the dataset level from the [!UICONTROL Browse] tab of the [!UICONTROL Datasets] workspace.
 You can use this feature to configure retention policies for your data lake data retrospectively.
 The expiration date defined by your retention policy is based on the date your data was ingested into the Platform.